JaneliaSciComp/ossi-website/src/content/projects/_project-template.md

 title: Required.
 Your project title.
 tagline: "Required.
 1-2 sentences that describe your project.
 An aside: if you use a colon in a field value, you must wrap the entire phrase in quotes.
 Otherwise, quotes are not required."
 maintainer: Required.
 Name of the person responsible for maintaining this project page.
-For internal use/reference - not posted to the website. preferred contact method: Required.
-Preferred way for users to reach out for help (e.g., a link to the GitHub repo's issues, Image.sc forum, or email in the format of mailto:email@example.com)
+For internal use/reference - not posted to the website. preferred contact method: "Required if the preferred way for users to reach out for help is something other than creating an issue in the project's GitHub repo.
+Examples: link to Image.sc forum, or email in the format of mailto:email@example.com"
 #project type - Required.
 Pick one of the three options - delete the other two.
 project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Required if your project is OSSI-funded.
 Preferred - upload the proposal as a PDF to `public/proposals` and provide the link in the format `../../proposals/PROPOSAL.pdf`.
 Other option - URL to the externally hosted proposal.